Benjidav/Credit-risk-analysis/README.md

 Default **(LGD)** and Probability of Default **(PD)**.
-Purpose of this project is -at first- to **analyse the techniques currently employed** and available in literature for credit risk analysis, and -at a subsequent stage- to propose and **implement an enhanced technique** -by leveraging on those already defined
+Purpose of this project is -at first- to **analyse the techniques currently employed** and available in literature for credit risk analysis, and -at a subsequent stage- to propose and **implement an enhanced technique** -by leveraging on those already defined.

+To watch an overview of the Credit scoring model, **click on the picture below**

 [![Watch the video](title.PNG)](https://youtu.be/cJO5uSCroUo)